-First Look for Charity is scheduled for Friday, February 8th from 7 to 11 p.m. at McCormick Place, King Drive at 23rd Street, in Chicago.
+First Look for Charity is scheduled for Friday, February 7, 2020 from 7 to 11 p.m. at McCormick Place, King Drive at 23rd Street, in Chicago.
 Tickets are $275 and are tax deductible.
-The Franciscan Community Benefit Services is excited to host a larger hospitality suite this year.
+The Franciscan Community Benefit Services is excited to host a hospitality suite this year.
 Our suite will open at 5:30 p.m.

-First Look for Charity is one of Chicago’s largest single-day events –raising more than $42 million since 1992.
-In a city teeming with black-tie fundraisers, First Look for Charity, is an annual event that appears on the calendars of both socialites and car buffs.
+First Look for Charity is one of Chicago’s largest single-day events –raising more than $50 million since 1992.
+In a city teeming with black-tie fundraisers, First Look for Charity is an annual event that appears on the calendars of both socialites and car buffs.

 By supporting Franciscan Community Benefit Services, through either a corporate partnership or individual ticket purchase, you are directly supporting the following ministries:

-St. Jude House, a 30-bed domestic violence shelter located in Crown Point, Indiana, that offers a safe haven for victims and their dependent children fleeing domestic abuse.
-It provides meals, basic needs, crisis intervention, legal advocacy, support groups and specialized services for victims and their children.
-Since its inception in 1995, St. Jude House has helped 12,000 victims heal from the trauma of domestic abuse and break the cycle of violence.
-(Additional information can be found at www.stjudehouse.org)
+St. Jude House, a 40-bed domestic violence shelter located in Crown Point, Indiana, offers a safe haven for victims and their dependent children fleeing domestic abuse, providing meals, basic needs, crisis intervention, legal advocacy, support groups and specialized services for children.
+Since its inception in 1995, St. Jude House has served over 13,000 victims to help them heal from the trauma of domestic abuse and break the cycle of violence (Additional information can be found at www.stjudehouse.org)

-The Madonna Foundation educates at-risk and underserved young women in the Chicago area through scholarships, which allow them to attend all-female Catholic secondary schools, as well as access to robust academic, leadership and college readiness programming.
-The only one of its kind in the region, the Foundation has awarded over $3 million in funds, representing 1,334 scholarships since it was first established in 2001.
-Our scholar graduation rate is 99.7% and 99% of the graduates go on to pursue higher education.
+The Madonna Foundation serves at-risk and underserved young women in the Chicago area through scholarships to attend all-female Catholic secondary schools as well as robust academic, leadership and college readiness programming.
+The only one of its kind in the region, the Foundation has awarded over $3 million in funds, representing nearly 1,400 scholarships since it was first established in 2001.
+Our scholar graduation rate is 99.7% and 99% of graduates go on to pursue higher education.
 (Additional information can be found at www.madonnascholars.org)